Charles de Gaulle Airport: Terminal 2E Hall M (Satellite 4)

-Future
+Recent terminal reassignments

 Air France has moved all of its operations previously located at 2C to 2E.
-In October 2012, 2F closed its international operations and became completely Schengen, allowing for all Air France flights currently operating in 2D to relocate to terminal 2F.
+In October 2012, 2F closed its international operations and became completely Schengen, allowing for all Air France flights previously operating in 2D to relocate to 2F.

-Further, in April 2013, Terminal 2B closed for a complete renovation (all airlines relocated to 2D) and received upgrades including the addition of a second floor completely dedicated to arrivals.
-Terminal 2B reopened on 2 June 2021 for the use of the Lufthansa group (including Austrian Airlines, who previously used Terminal 2D before the pandemic), Aegean Airlines, easyJet, Icelandair, LOT Polish Airlines, Norwegian Air Shuttle, Play, Royal Air Maroc, and Scandinavian Airlines.
-Low-cost carrier EasyJet has shown its interest in being the sole carrier at 2B.
+Further, in April 2013, Terminal 2B closed for a complete renovation (with all airlines relocating to 2D) and received upgrades including the addition of a second floor completely dedicated to arrivals.
+Terminal 2B reopened on 2 June 2021.
+Airlines including the Lufthansa group, Aegean Airlines, easyJet, Icelandair, LOT Polish Airlines, Norwegian Air Shuttle, Play, Royal Air Maroc, and Scandinavian Airlines began operations at Terminal 2B until 2 December 2022, when the airlines except easyJet and Royal Air Maroc moved back to Terminal 1.
+Low-cost carrier easyJet has shown interest in being the sole carrier at 2B.
 To facilitate connections, a new boarding area between 2A and 2C was opened in March 2012.
 It allows for all security and passport control to be handled in a single area, allows for many new shopping opportunities as well as new airline lounges, and eases transfer restrictions between 2A and 2C.

-Since the pandemic, 2D is closed and is receiving similar upgrades, including the addition of a new floor (all airlines relocated to 2B).
-However, the departures level is still opened for additional boarding gates at Terminal 2B.
-Terminals 2A and 2C are closed for baggage renovation system for 18 months (all airlines relocated to Terminals 1 or 2B).
+Terminal 2D was closed during the pandemic and received the same upgrade including an additional floor.
+Terminal 2D reopened on 18 April 2023 and some airlines have moved operations to the terminal.